PTAHume/MyNewRoBoFriend/README.md

    MOVE
 ```

-Example (Not a reconised command):
+Example (Not a recognised command):
 ```sh
 FOO 1 2 BAR
 ```